segunak/SegunAkinyemi.com/docs/_posts/2025-10-13-agentic-ai-from-acronyms-to-applications.md

 The [Hacker News crowd is similarly struggling](https://news.ycombinator.com/item?id=43560849) to pin down exactly what an "agent" is.
 There are [litmus tests being proposed](https://www.tines.com/blog/a-litmus-test-for-ai-agents/) and debates raging.
 But one authoritative voice has emerged above the noise.

-[Anthropic](https://www.anthropic.com/engineering/building-effective-agents), the company founded by former OpenAI employees, has become such a force that [Microsoft told OpenAI "we're not exclusive anymore" and welcomed Anthropic's Claude models into Copilot](https://www.cnbc.com/2025/09/24/microsoft-adds-anthropic-model-to-microsoft-365-copilot.html).
+[Anthropic](https://www.anthropic.com/engineering/building-effective-agents), the company founded by former OpenAI employees, has become such a force that [Microsoft told OpenAI "we're not exclusive anymore" and welcomed their Claude models into Copilot](https://www.cnbc.com/2025/09/24/microsoft-adds-anthropic-model-to-microsoft-365-copilot.html).
 When they speak about AI, people listen.

 Here's how Anthropic defines an Agent: